ibmdb/python-ibmdb/README.md

-Python support for IBM DB2 and IBM Informix
+Python support for IBM Db2 for LUW, IBM Informix and IBM Db2 for z/OS
 =========

 [![Build Status](https://travis-ci.com/ibmdb/python-ibmdb.svg?branch=master)](https://travis-ci.com/ibmdb/python-ibmdb)

-## Python, DB-API components for IBM DB2 and Informix
+## Python, DB-API components for IBM Db2 for LUW, IBM Informix and IBM Db2 for z/OS

-Provides Python interface for connecting to IBM DB2 and Informix
+Provides Python interface for connecting to IBM Db2 for LUW, IBM Informix and IBM Db2 for z/OS

 ### Table of contents